-The advantage of Bristol Board is the beautiful blending that you can achieve and if you use blenders a great deal you will be able to blend and draw at speed.
+Bristol board is perfect for beautiful seamless blending.
+You will be able to blend and draw at speed.
 It is particularly good for clean pen and ink drawings.

 On occasion, I will draw on a coarser surface, I like to use Canson Mi-Teintes pastel paper.
 I use an off-white tint.
 There are two sides, I use the grainy side, the other has a criss-cross pattern.

 What I love about heavy grain is the immediate atmosphere it lends to a drawing.
 Grainy pencil shading gains instant depth and interest without having to use different techniques.
 It looks and feels much more spontaneous.

 7. Choose a Faster Drawing Medium

 Drawing with solid graphite can be messy but you can cover a large surface area with little effort.
 I don’t use them as often as I used to, but there was a time when it was an essential part of my kit.
 Why?
 Because I used to draw much faster than I do today.

 When I first started to sell original work I wanted every piece of artwork completed within a day.
 If I took two days I would curse.
 Now I take a lot of time and must print them to make my money.

 Graphite stumps create fantastic textures and I used them regularly before I moved over to try my hand at photorealism.
 I continue to use them, but more judiciously.

 Graphite powder is useful for laying in a light undertone.
 You can blend it with a soft brush and lift it clean off the paper with an eraser.
 It takes a lot of getting used to and I don’t use it so much, simply because it goes everywhere.

 Charcoal powder is another messy but beautiful way of applying tone.
 Anyone who has been to the Far East, and seen the portrait artists draw, will see them painting with charcoal dust as if they were using paint.